Rojina99/HeurSearchILP/README.md

     * `puzzle8_rules_source_new/` (or similar, specified by `--learned_program_dir`)
         * `bk.pl` (base background knowledge for Popper)
         * `bias.pl` (Popper's declarative bias)
-        I have also included archive to store older and new version of background file and bias file.
+        We have also included archive to store older and new version of background file and bias file.
 Not required for running and getting reusults for now.
     * `test_data` folder that contains test dataset used in paper, you can generate and use your own test dataset as well.
 It is in pickle format.
         * `saved_test_data_45`
         * `saved_test_data_astar`